ming8525/vscode-ai-code-insight/README.md

 * `aiCodeInsight.apiKey`: OpenAI API Key for AI Code Insight.
 * `aiCodeInsight.model`: The model of OpenAI to use for AI Code Insight.
 Defaults to `gpt-4-1106-preview`.
+* `aiCodeInsight.maxLines`:The maximum number of lines of code that can be analyzed.
+Determined by the number of tokens that the model can handle.
+Defaults to `200`.
+* `aiCodeInsight.maxReviews`: The maximum number of review suggestions that can be returned.
+Defaults to `10`.